graphprotocol/research/specs/graph-protocol-v1/mappings-api/README.md

 - big_int_mod
 - string_to_h160

-The reference implementation for these external functions is [here](https://github.com/graphprotocol/graph-node/blob/master/runtime/wasm/src/host_exports.rs).
+See this [reference implementation](https://github.com/graphprotocol/graph-node/blob/master/runtime/wasm/src/host_exports.rs) for these external functions.

-## Higher-level APIs
+## Higher-Level APIs
-Higher level APIs provide sugar for the low-level APIs described above, in a higher level programming language which compiles to WASM.
+Higher-level APIs provide context for the low-level APIs, described above, in a higher-level programming language that compiles to WASM.

 ### AssemblyScript
-[AssemblyScript](https://github.com/AssemblyScript/assemblyscript/wiki) is a subset of TypeScript which compiles to WASM.
-It only natively supports a handful of types, 32 and 64-bit floating point and integer numeric types, but we have extended the runtime with additional higher level types (such as `TypedMap` and `BigInt`) to facilitate a more developer-friendly API.
+[AssemblyScript](https://github.com/AssemblyScript/assemblyscript/wiki) is a subset of TypeScript that compiles to WASM.
+It only natively supports a handful of types, 32 and 64-bit floating point and integer numeric types, but we extend the runtime with additional higher-level types, such as `TypedMap` and `BigInt`, to facilitate a more developer-friendly API.

-The reference for all types, external functions, and utilities can be found [here](https://github.com/graphprotocol/graph-ts/blob/master/index.ts).
+See this [reference](https://github.com/graphprotocol/graph-ts/blob/master/index.ts) for all types, external functions, and utilities.

 #### Types
 ##### Basic Types